saurabh9323/fyle-internship-challenge-23/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to http://localhost:4200/.
+Navigate to http://localhost:4200/ or [visit live](https://fyle-internship-challenge-23-two.vercel.app).
 The app will automatically reload if you change any of the source files.

 ## Further help